 - use the ISP's own SMTP server – This may require you to use the ISP's domain in your email address, rather than your own domain

-- connect to your SMTP server at DreamHost on port 587
+- connect to your SMTP server at DreamHost using port 465 or 587.

 Port 25 at DreamHost